BrandonEastwell/ra-set-finder/README.md

 ## Known Issues

-- **Youtube API Limitations**: Standard quota of 10,000 when each request costs 100.
+- **Youtube API Limitations**: Standard daily quota of 10,000 when each request costs 100.

 ## License